medeiros/medeiros.github.io/_posts/2023-10-20-Arch-Linux-Installation-And-Minimalistic-Setup.md

 ```

 > If an external monitor is connected, all workspaces will be bound to that
 monitor.
-But the laptop monitor still exists and it need a workspace as well.
+But the laptop monitor still exists and it needs a workspace as well.
 That is why I configured the last workspace (10) to bind only to the laptop
 monitor (eDP-1), even if the external monitor is connected.
 But if I choose
-to bind workspace 10 to the HDMI-1 monitor, i3 automatically creates a
+to bind workspace 10 to the HDMI-1 monitor, i3 will automatically create a
-workspace 11 and bind it to the laptop monitor (_there should be at least one_).
+workspace 11 and bind it to the laptop monitor (_there should be at least
+one workspace per monitor_).

 #### Install autorandr